Poojacharpe/DATA-PIPELINE-DEVELOPMENT/README.md

 To ensure the numeric data was suitable for machine learning algorithms, the script applied **StandardScaler** from scikit-learn, which standardized each numeric feature by removing the mean and scaling to unit variance.
 This is especially important for models that are sensitive to scale, such as logistic regression or SVMs.
 Categorical variables, on the other hand, were encoded using OneHotEncoder, which converts categories into binary columns, making them machine-readable.

-A notable point was adjusting for scikit-learn’s version changes — in newer versions, the sparse argument was replaced with sparse_output.
-The script accounted for this, ensuring compatibility across environments.
 Finally, the cleaned, transformed dataset was loaded back to disk as a new .csv file, ready for further analysis or modeling.

 **Tools Used**

 Python: Main programming language for the task.

 pandas: For data loading, manipulation, and saving.